Jonathan Crow: Performances and recordings

 In 2021, he performed the Beethoven "Spring" sonata for violin and piano with Angela Park, a professor of piano at University of Western Ontario.

 In 2022 Crow performed the Beethoven Sonata for Piano and Violin, No. 10 in G Major, Op.
 96 with pianist Philip Chiu.

 In January 2023, Crow performed the Brahms Violin Concerto with the Toronto Symphony Orchestra conducted by Tarmo Peltokoski.
 One reviewer noted that "...listeners voted with their feet and the thunderous multiple standing ovations for guest conductor Tarmo Peltokoski and violinist Jonathan Crow...the intensity and seriousness of Crow’s playing, his warmth, and technical mastery (highlighted in the brilliant cadenza) are well known to TSO fans...in Crow’s hands, Brahms’s only violin concerto is sheer beauty."

 In the 2023-2024 concert season, Crow performed the Violin Concerto of Béla Bartók with both the Kindred Spirits Orchestra and with the Oakville Symphony Orchestra.

 On 2 and 4 October 2025, Crow performed the Mendelssohn Violin Concerto with the Toronto Symphony Orchestra conducted by Peter Oundjian.
 One reviewer stated that Crow "went with the natural flow and uplifting rhythmic impetus of the opening, counterbalancing it with the poetic nobility of the second subject" and that the "slow movement was delicately serene, warm and sweet-toned, without a grain of excess sugar, and the finale’s effervescent energy had plenty of charm...".

-On 23 November 2025, Crow will participate in a concert at St. John the Evangelist Church in London, Ontario, Canada with the Toronto Symphony Orchestra Chamber Soloists.
-He will perform the Violin Concerto in E Major, BWV 1042 by J.S.
+On 23 November 2025, Crow participated in a concert at St. John the Evangelist Church in London, Ontario, Canada with the Toronto Symphony Orchestra Chamber Soloists.
+He performed the Violin Concerto in E Major, BWV 1042 by J.S.
 Bach and also the Concerto for Violin and Oboe in C Minor, BWV 1060R by J. S. Bach with oboist Sarah Jeffrey, Principal Oboe of the Toronto Symphony Orchestra.

+In February 2027, Crow will perform the William Walton Violin Concerto with the Toronto Symphony Orchestra.

 He is also a violinist in the New Orford String Quartet.